 4.)
-Buying Bargain Books - I often buy gorgeous image books to cut up.
-I also search the bargain book section for good imagery when I am in book stores for discounted picture books.
+Buying Bargain Books - I often buy gorgeous new image books to cut up.
+I search the bargain book section in the discounted section of bookstores.

 6.)
 Craigslist and Online Free Sites - Look online for people who are wanting to get rid of old magazines and books for free.

 8.)
 Art Supply Stores - Origami paper, as well as beautiful handmade papers are available in art supply stores.